w3f/polkadot-wiki/docs/glossary.md

 ## Protocol

-A system of rules that allow two or more entities of a communications system to transmit information.
+A system of rules that allows two or more entities of a communications system to transmit information.
 The protocol defines the rules, syntax, semantics and synchronization of communication and possible recovery methods.

 ## Referendum

 A vote on whether or not a proposal should be accepted by the network.
-These referenda may be initiated by the Governance Council, by a member of the public, or as the result of a previous proposal.
+Referenda may be initiated by the Governance Council, by a member of the public, or as the result of a previous proposal.
 Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of DOTs held) and the amount of time they are willing to lock their tokens.

 ## Relay chain

-A chain which coordinates consensus and communication between parachains (and external chains, via bridges).
+The chain that coordinates consensus and communication between parachains (and external chains, via bridges).

 ## Runtime

-A state transition function which indicates a valid algorithm for determining the state of the next block given the previous block.
+The state transition function of a blockchain.
+It defines a valid algorithm for determining the state of the next block given the previous state.

 ## Runtime Module

-Wasm code which encodes a state transition function.
+A module that implements specific transition functions and features one might want to have in their runtime.
+Each module should have domain-specific logic.
+For example, a Balances module has logic to deal with accounts and balances.
+In Substrate, modules are called "pallets".

 ## Safety

-The property of a distributed system indicating that the system will properly meet all invariants; that is, that nothing "bad" ever happens to the data (such as it being corrupted).
+The property of a distributed system indicating that a particular state transition will not be reverted.
+GRANDPA provides _deterministic_ safety.
+That is, for a state changed marked as "safe" or "final", one would require a hard fork to revert that change.

 ## Sealing

 The process of adding a block to the relay chain.
-Note that finalization is a separate process - blocks are finalized some time after they are sealed (the goal is approximately 10 - 12 seconds).
+Note that finalization is a separate process - blocks are finalized some time after they are sealed.

 ## Session

 A session is a Substrate implementation term for a period of time that has a constant set of validators.
 Validators can only join or exit the validator set at a session change.

-## Session certificate
+## Session Certificate

-Another name for the session "key" which is a BLS key for GRANDPA, a sr25519 key for BABE, and eventually an Ed25519 key for libp2p.
+A message containing a signature on the concatenation of all the Session keys.
+Signed by the Controller.

-## Session key
+## Session Key

-A session "key" is a BLS key for GRANDPA, a sr25519 key for BABE, and eventually an Ed25519 key for libp2p.
+Hot keys that are used for performing network operations by validators, for example signing GRANDPA commit messages.

+## Shared Security

+The security model that Polkadot uses whereby all chains are equally secured.
+This is acheived by placing proofs of validity of parachain blocks into the relay chain such that, in order to revert finality of a single parachain, an attacked would need to attack the entire Polkadot system.

 ## Slashing